A Completely Random Order Never Yields Meaning (acronym)

 The 5 tracks share a common concept of flow and pulse which aims to pull the listener into the deeper territories of the music.
 All pieces perform a certain interplay with mutating forms and patterns, fragments of melody and rhythm, approximation and distance, assembly and disassembly of it’s structural elements.

 They operate in the vast field between silence and noise.

 As the internet has established the musical gift economy you can get all this for free.
-Make sure to get it here (not anymore, hahaha).
+You can still get it here.